Skip to main content

 )

-# draw cursor around phasor coordinate of mixture
+# draw cursor around phasor coordinates of mixture

 plot.cursor(*phasor, radius=0.08, linewidth=linewidth, color=cursor_color)